biomimetics-iitm/OpenFOAM-Rigid-Body-Motion-Case/README.md

 # OpenFOAM-Rigid-Flapping-Case

-## This is a templet for rigid flapping motion of a NACA0012 airfoil.
+## This is a template for rigid flapping motion of a NACA0012 airfoil.

 * The mesh information is in polyMesh folder.
 The mesh was created using GAMBIT.